nbhartiya/Stripe-Assignment/README.md

   * `STRIPE_API_PUBLISHABLE_KEY= {INSERT YOUR STRIPE PUBLISHABLE KEY HERE}`
   * `STRIPE_WEBHOOK_SECRET = {INSERT YOUR WEBHOOK SIGNING SECRET HERE}`
 11. Visit localhost:3000
+12. On this page, you can run through the test cases.
+13. Go to http://localhost:3000/payment_intents (or click the "Payment Intents Log" navigation link) to see the registry of all the successful payments that I would need to fulfill